kineticstoolkit/kineticstoolkit_doc/src/numpy_statistics.md

 - {{np_quantile}}

 which all take an array as an argument.
-For multidimensional arrays, these functions accept an additional `axis` argument to select which axis (lines, columns, etc.) to perform the operation on.
-For example, for a matrix, an operation on the first axis is performed on the **lines**:
+For multidimensional arrays, these functions accept an additional `axis` argument to select which axis (rows, columns, etc.) to perform the operation on.
+For example, for a matrix, an operation on the first axis is performed on the **rows**:

 ```{code-cell} ipython3
 import numpy as np